-- 1. Epiphyses are open (confirmed by X-ray or X-ray is not available) - 2.
-Member's growth rate is > 2 cm/year unless there is a documented clinical reason for lack of efficacy (e.g., on treatment less than 1 year, nearing final adult height/late stages of puberty)
+- 1. Documentation that the epiphyses are open (confirmed by X-ray or X-ray is not available) - 2.
+Documentation that the member's growth rate is > 2 cm/year unless there is a documented clinical reason for lack of efficacy (e.g., on treatment less than 1 year, nearing final adult height/late stages of puberty)